 Types of flap surgeries include:

-- DIEP flap surgery, named for the “deep inferior epigastric perforator” blood vessels in the belly.
+- DIEP flap surgery is named for the “deep inferior epigastric perforator” blood vessels in the belly.
 Muscle and fibrous tissue called fascia are left behind, reducing recovery time and the risk of complications.
 The patient also retains abdominal strength.

-- TRAM flap surgery, in which part of the “transverse rectus abdominis” muscle is moved along with the skin, fat and blood vessels.
+- TRAM flap surgery moves part of the “transverse rectus abdominis” muscle along with skin, fat and blood vessels.
 This type carries more side effects and a higher risk of complications than DIEP flap.